truss train command provides subcommands for managing the full training job lifecycle.

 View or update interactive session details for a training job, including auth codes and connection status.Options

-Extend the session timeout by this many minutes.
+Minutes to extend the session timeout by

 View session details for a job:update_session